emberjs/guides/source/models/defining-models.md

 you would like a transform to run for an attribute by providing the transform name as the first argument to the `DS.attr` method.

-For example if you would like to ransform an
+For example if you would like to transform an
 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) string to a JavaScript date object you would define your attribute like this: